Astr4n0x/ModernLMS/README.md

 </div>

-- 🎨 **Premium & Modern UI** — vibrant gradients, clean lines, and a sleek layout designed for focus.
+- 🎨 **Premium & Modern UI**: vibrant gradients, clean lines, and a sleek layout designed for focus.
-- 📱 **Fully Mobile Optimized** — app-like horizontal card layout with smooth navigation on any device.
+- 📱 **Fully Mobile Optimized**: app-like horizontal card layout with smooth navigation on any device.

 ---